rcazzara/seldovia/_people/Pilskog_Nels_Rasmussen.md

 cemetery_plot: 31
 source_file: Cemetery Directory
 ---
 **Nels Rasmussen Pilskog** was born in Pilskog, Norway on June 17, 1897, and died in Seldovia January 21, 1991.

-Nels was the 3rd son of Rasmus and Johana Pilskog.
+Nels was the 3rd son of Rasmus and Johanna Pilskog.
 He went to sea at the age of 16, on a sailing ship hunting seal and whales off the coast of Greenland.

-He immigrated to the US in 1923, first to Boston, Massachusetts, and then traveled to Washington State to work for his uncle as a logger and fishtrap watchman.
+He immigrated to the US in 1923, from Southhampton, England, on the vessel Majestic, arriving in Boston, Massachusetts.
+He then traveled to Washington State to work for his uncle as a logger and fishtrap watchman.
+While there, in 1926, He applied for US citizenship.

 He lived in Wrangell, Alaska for many years and then moved to Spenard when it was still "out in the woods".